Highstate/simple-captioner/README.md

 I am not planning to build on, or update this repository.

-It's just a custom fork for my own convenience.
+It's just a custom fork setup for my own dataset captioning needs.

-All credit goes to Olli S.
+All credit goes to to the original author, Olli S.

 ---